The benefits of walking to school

 - Gmaps pedometer - plot a route online and measure the distance

-A Walking Bus is a group of children who walk to their school with the help of adult volunteers.
-More information about setting up an informal Walking Bus [PDF 946kb].
+A walking bus is a group of children who walk to their school with the help of adult volunteers.
+Find out more about how to set up an informal walking bus.